+• People were supported to access healthcare services when they needed this.
+This included support from

+GP's and community nurses..

-- People were supported to access healthcare services when they needed this.
-This included support from GP's, community nurses, opticians and chiropodists. - People told us this was done in a timely way and records confirmed this.
-A relative told us, "The carers have called in a GP before now and paramedics if necessary.
-They notice any extra health needs." - Records showed that instructions from healthcare professionals were carried out.
+• People told us this was done in a timely way and records showed that instructions from healthcare professionals were carried out.